Lyreck/DPT_website/action.md

 # Our call for action

 No AI without us: **No automation without consultation**.
-Join the fights to halt risky deployment and force real safeguards.
+Join the fight to halt risky deployment and force real safeguards.

 # 1. Sign the petition: stop risky AI
 We refuse to let an opaque algorithm decide citizenship.
 Demand a moratorium until independent audits on bias, legality, and workload are public, plus a no job cuts guarantee for 10 years.
 Management announced rollout Oct 10 - consultation came too late.
 Add your voice now.